 Software running on the embedded controller interacts with the different PXI instruments to define the actual functionality of the test system.
 With these standard functions designated to an embedded controller that offers state-of-the-art performance, PXI instruments need to contain only the actual instrumentation circuitry, which provides effective performance in a small footprint.

-The development and operation of a Windows-based PXI or PXI Express system is no different from that of a standard Windows-based PC.
-Therefore, you do not have to rewrite existing application software or learn new programming techniques when moving between PC and PXI-based systems.
-Using PXI, you can reduce your development time and quickly automate your instruments by using G in LabVIEW, an intuitive graphical programming language that is the industry standard for test, or NI LabWindows™/CVI for C development.
-You can also use other programming languages such as those that are part of Visual Studio .NET, Visual Basic, Python, and C/C++.
 In addition, PXI controllers can run applications developed with test management software such as TestStand.
 Test management software includes not only a test executive, but also a fully featured test architecture that provides you the flexibility to customize behavior to meet specific needs like sequencing, branching/looping, report generation, and database integration.
 Test management software along with PXI modular instrumentation provides an integrated solution that can both simplify test development and reduce maintenance for long-term success.

 As an alternative to Windows-based systems, you can use a real-time software architecture for time-critical applications requiring deterministic loop rates and headless operation (no keyboard, mouse, or monitor).
 Real-time OSs help you prioritize tasks so that the most critical task always takes control of the processor, reducing jitter.
-You can simplify the development of real-time systems by using real-time versions of industry-standard development environments such as the LabVIEW Real-Time and LabWindows/CVI Real-Time modules.
+You can simplify the development of real-time systems by using real-time versions of industry-standard development environments such as the NI LabVIEW Real-Time modules.
 Engineers building dynamic or hardware-in-the-loop PXI test systems can use real-time testing software such as VeriStand to further reduce development time.

-Figure 16: TestStand manages a PXI system’s test code regardless of the programming language used.
+Figure 17: TestStand manages a PXI system’s test code regardless of the programming language used.